How do I apply?

 PhD students who wish to study part-time must register as flex-time.
 They are required to pay full-time fees for the first four years of the program, after which a transfer to part-time studies can be made.

-Do I need a supervisor before I can apply for a PhD?
+Do I need a supervisor before I can apply to the DrPH or PhD program?

 No, you do not need a supervisor.
-However, you should have a clear idea of the potential area of research, so that we can be sure to match your research interests with our faculty.
+However, you should have a clear idea of the potential area of research, so that your research interests match with that of our faculty.
 You might want to look up some of the faculty publication and research interests in the Faculty Database.

 Will I be funded during my program, and to what level?

 PHS ensures a minimum threshold of funding to PhD students, registered in years 1-5, according to the PhD Funding Policy for PhD Students.
-This policy is reviewed and revised each year, and annual funding packages are determined based on the policy established for the upcoming academic year.
+This policy is reviewed and revised each year, and annual funding threshold is determined based on the policy established for the upcoming academic year.

 All applicants are encouraged to apply for the Ontario Graduate Scholarship (OGS).